iainctduncan/s4m-stk/book/step-sequencer-tut-1.rst

 ends.
 We can protect against this with scheme, or in max.
 In this tutorial, I've simply clamped the playback gui element to the range 0.25 to 2.0.
 In subsequent tutorials we'll look at other clocking approaches that remove this fragility so that if you create an error situation, you don't stop the sequencer.
+Another option is to move the self-scheduling code to the top of run-step so that playback will continue if run-step hits an error *after* that call.
+We won't do that in the tutorial code, as we want to catch errors in testing, but if we were going to play this live, we'd likely want to.
 There are lots of options!

 Step 6 - A simple display
 -------------------------
-The final thing we'll do for this sequencer is add a very simple display to demonstrate how you can build a GUI for whatever you want to see while the sequencer runs.
+The next thing we'll do for this sequencer is add a very simple display to demonstrate how you can build a GUI for whatever you want to see while the sequencer runs.
 For this demo, we'll update an LED object over each step so we visually see what step the sequencer is on, and we'll add updating our sliders to show the right value when a parameter is